 5. Building a Strong Team

-Your team is crucial to your tree service business.
+Your team is crucial to your tree business.
 Assemble a team of well-trained, dedicated individuals who can deliver high-quality work consistently.

 6. Effective Marketing and Branding Strategies